ash20012003/adsa1/README.md

 Suppose we have to make a timestamp based key-value store class called TimeMap, that supports two operations. <br>
 ● set(string key, string value, int timestamp): This will store the key and <br>
-value, along with the given timestamp
+value, along with the given timestamp <br>
 ● get(string key, int timestamp): This will return a value such that set(key, value, timestamp_prev) was called previously, with timestamp_prev <= timestamp. <br>